ioccc-src/winner/bugs.md

 cases this introduced a problem but typically if not always that problem exists with compilers that are less strict.

-Request: For one-liners please keep the file one line if at all possible!
-If it needs an include you can update the Makefile `CINCLUDE` variable.
-For instance if it needs `stdio.h` you could do `-include stdio.h`.
-Please leave a space after the `=` in the Makefile!

-We welcome your help!
-Please submit a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.

-### Status: Compiled executable crashes - please help us fix
+## STATUS: compiled executable crashes - please help us fix

-While the entry can compile, the resulting executable sometimes or always crashes.
+While such entries can compile, the resulting executable sometimes or always crashes.

-We welcome your help!
-Please submit a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.

-### Status: Requires a compiler supporting -traditional-cpp - alternate code requested
+## STATUS: requires a compiler supporting `-traditional-cpp` - alternate code requested

-This entry needs a compiler that support `-traditional-cpp`. `gcc` supports this but `clang` does not.
+Entries with this status need a compiler that support `-traditional-cpp`. `gcc` supports this but `clang` does not.

 Please be advised that, as noted above, gcc under macOS is actually gcc even if it looks like it's gcc (the programs are the same, they're not symlinks but both are clang).

-If you do wish to provide an alternate version of the program that does not need compiler supporting -traditional-cpp you are welcome to summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.
+If you do wish to provide an alternate version of the program that does not need compiler supporting you are welcome to summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.

-### Status: INABIAF - please do not fix

-INABIAF: It's not a bug it's a feature :-)

-The following entries should NOT be touched: they are system specific by design but are noteworthy nonetheless.
+# List of entries by year, sorted in alphabetical order

 # 1984

 ## [1984/decot](1984/decot/decot.c) ([README.md](1984/decot/README.md))

-### Status: Requires a compiler supporting -traditional-cpp - alternate code requested
+## STATUS: requires a compiler supporting `-traditional-cpp` - alternate code requested

 This entry needs a compiler that support `-traditional-cpp`. `gcc` supports this but `clang` does not.
 Please be advised that `gcc` under macOS is actually gcc if it looks like it's gcc (two different binaries).

-If you do wish to provide an alternate version of the program that does not need compiler supporting -traditional-cpp you are summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.
+If you do wish to provide an alternate version of the program that does not need compiler supporting `-traditional-cpp` you are welcome to submit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.

 ## [1984/mullender](1984/mullender/mullender.c) ([README.md](1984/mullender/README.md))

-### Status: Compiled executable crashes - please help us fix
+## STATUS: compiled executable crashes - please help us fix
+## STATUS: doesn't work with some platforms - please help us fix

 This entry is likely to fail and/or dump core on any computer other than a Vax-11 or pdp-11.
 In 1984 machine dependent code was allowed.